so-dang-cool/dt/README.md

 hi
 ```

+## Downloads

+Download assets from [releases](https://github.com/hiljusti/dt/releases/) and put them somewhere on your PATH.

-## Installation
+## Building from source

+Most people should not need to do this.

-TBD.
-For now, clone the repo and run `./build` with Zig 0.11.+ and a recent
+To build from source, clone the repo and run `./build` with Zig 0.11.+ and a recent
 Cargo toolchain.
 The resulting binary will be in `./zig-impl/zig-out/bin/dt`

 ## Credits